juhp/koji-query/README.md

 # koji-query

-Currently only supports listing one's recent Fedora Koji build tasks.
+A small cli tool to help locate Koji tasks.

-Rather similar to `koji list-tasks --quiet --mine --after=yesterday --all` except it print the url to kojiweb.
+Similar to `koji list-tasks --mine --quiet --all ...`, but it shows duration kojiweb urls and build.log size, and it uses `date` to parse a specified date string and can filter results by package.

-Later I may merge in other mini-projects like koji-progress and koji-buildlog-sizes (possibly even koji-install).
+Later I might merge in other mini-projects like koji-progress and koji-buildlog-sizes (possibly even koji-install).

 ## Installation